NFL Thanksgiving Games 2025 RECAP!

 And it's starting to show off.
 Like, the jump he's making this year has been like night and day.

-Yeah, and, you know, Green Bay gets out to a 10-0 lead early in the second quarter in this game.
-And then
+Yeah.
+And, you know, know, Green Bay gets out to a 10-0 lead early in the second quarter in this game.

 it just had to be so flattening and disheartening for Dan Campbell, the Lions, Lions fans, everybody in that building.